 Percentage Amount in the Human Body: 0.0005%

-Strontium is obtained from the minerals strontanite (strontium carbonate) and celestite (strontium sulfate), and are mined in Mexico Turkey, Iran, Spain and Algeria.
+Strontium is obtained from the minerals strontianite (strontium carbonate) and celestite (strontium sulfate) and is mined in Mexico, Turkey, Iran, Spain and Algeria.